 In Time and Tide, Smith and his team grapple with the mystery presented by a body floating in a Norfolk estuary.
 First sighted by a teenage girl, a reluctant passenger on a wildlife tour boat, it had washed into deeper water from one of the many creeks that wind through the area’s broad, flat saltmarshes.
 The well-dressed man had empty pockets—nothing to identify him, or where he’d come from—and two broken legs, making it unlikely he’d accidentally fallen in.

 As the story moves through the process of determining who the victim was and why he died, it becomes clear that the roots of the crime are buried in the past—specifically, in the past of a local woman, a one-time celebrity whose star had blazed then disappeared years before.
-Smith pieces evidence together almost intuitively, capitalizing on his years of experience and his ability of decode human nature.
+Smith pieces evidence together almost intuitively, capitalizing on his years of experience and his ability to decode human nature.

 As in the series’ earlier books, there’s also a second thread to the story, one related to Smith’s personal life and meditations on how he wants to spend the time remaining to him.
 His observations are thought-provoking: “Too much was changing too quickly now, and at the same time he was losing his ability to adapt to change.
 A natural process, just the way of things, and if one resists it for too long one becomes bitter and then foolish and then a danger to others.”